-How Product Knowledge Could Increase Sales
+How Product Knowledge Can Increase Sales

 Knowledge is power and for retailers, product knowledge can mean more sales.
 It is difficult to effectively sell to a customer if we cannot show how a particular product will address his or her needs.
 Read on to learn some of the benefits of knowing the products you sell.